freedomofpress/securedrop-client/README.md

 ## Updating dependencies

-`dev-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://github.com/freedomofpress/securedrop-builder/tree/main/localwheels).
+`dev-*-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://github.com/freedomofpress/securedrop-builder/tree/main/localwheels).
 Whenever a dependency in `build-requirements.txt` changes, our team needs to manually review the code in the dependency diff with a focus on spotting vulnerabilities.

 If you're adding or updating a dependency, you need to:

-1. Modify either `requirements.in` or `dev-requirements.in` (depending on whether it is prod or dev only)
+1. Modify either `requirements.in` or `dev-*-requirements.in` (depending on whether it is prod or dev only)
 2. Run `make update-pip-requirements`.
-This will generate `dev-requirements.txt` and `requirements.txt`
+This will generate `dev-*-requirements.txt` and `requirements.txt`

 For building a debian package from this project, we use the requirements in `build-requirements.txt` which uses our pip mirror, i.e. the hashes in that file point to